-Acupuncture has been shown to increase the uterine blood flow (decrease uterine blood impedance).
-But does the uterine blood flow really matter when you’re having an IVF?
-This study provides the answer.
-The researchers used special ultrasound technique to measure uterine blood flow.
-They found that it had an immense effect on both pregnancy and implantation rates.
-IVF with women, who had the lowest blood flow (PI>3) on the day of transfer, unfortunately didn’t result in any pregnancies.
+Acupuncture has been shown to increase the uterine blood flow (decreasing uterine blood impedance).
+But does this boost to blood flow really matter when you’re having an IVF?
+This study below provides the answer.
+The researchers utilised specialised ultrasound method to assess uterine blood flow.
+They discovered that it had an immense effect on both pregnancy and implantation rates.
+IVF with women, who had the lowest blood flow below a certain level on the day of transfer, unfortunately didn’t result in any pregnancies.

 Fertil Steril.
 1992 Feb;57(2):372-6.

 The use of transvaginal color flow imaging after in vitro fertilization to identify optimum uterine conditions before embryo transfer.

 Steer CV1, Campbell S, Tan SL, Crayford T, Mills C, Mason BA, Collins WP.

 To assess whether a measure of uterine blood flow impedance (the pulsatility index, PI) as determined by transvaginal ultrasonography with color blood flow imaging, may be used to assess endometrial receptivity immediately before the time of embryo transfer (ET) after assisted conception.

 A prospective study of infertile women who had undergone treatment to induce multiple follicular development followed by ultrasound-guided oocyte retrieval.
 The oocytes were fertilized in vitro.